mikeige/RunAnalysis/README.md

 This repository contains my submission for the Getting and Cleaning Data course project.

-It higlights steps for data pre-processing of the UCI Human Activity Recognition dataset.
+It highlights steps for data pre-processing of the UCI Human Activity Recognition dataset.

 Dataset